-- In the conventional system with constant service hours increases in passengers per service hour are forecast, indicating higher passenger loading on available equipment and the elimination of less productive service. - Operating cost per hour is forecast to increase through 2006/07 primarily as a result of planned maintenance expenditures.
-Cost containment strategies target
+- In the conventional system with constant service hours increases in passengers per service hour are forecast, indicating higher passenger loading on available equipment and the elimination of less productive service. - Operating cost per hour is forecast to increase through 2006/07 primarily as a result of scheduled maintenance expenditures, and escalating fuel prices.

-- Even with growing ridership, slight increases in cost per revenue passenger in 2006/07 on the conventional side reflect higher vehicle maintenance expenditures and other cost increases. - Overall, cost recovery diminishes slightly in both conventional and custom transit as no tariff increase is included.
+- Even with growing ridership, increases in cost per revenue passenger in 2006/07 on the conventional side reflect higher vehicle maintenance expenditures, fuel and other cost increases. - Overall, cost recovery diminishes slightly in both conventional and custom transit as no tariff increase is included.
 Tariff increases are a decision of the Victoria Regional Transit Commission.